evnchw/evnchw.github.io/_quant/refresher_hjb.md

 date: 2024-06-21
 ---

-This is a quick refresher on the basic formulation and ideas of Hamilton-Jacobi-Belmman in optimal control, including value functions and dynamic programming.
+This is a quick refresher on the basic formulation and ideas of Hamilton-Jacobi-Belmman in optimal control, including value functions and dynamic programming for both deterministic and stochastic formulations.

 - I prioritize intuition/readability linking to references where appropriate.
 - We will not go deeply into proofs here.